project8/honeybee/README.md

 ```
 where `a_basename` is used to define a namespace for the DB entries (such as `ATDS` for the DB system for the UW Atomic Tritium test-stand).

-Combined with the sensor table construction from DB contents, a minimal system to fetch data is something like this:
+Combined with the sensor table construction based on DB contents, a minimal system to fetch data is something like this:
 (available in `install/Examples/Honeybee/demo-data-source.cxx`)
 ```
 // demo-data-source.cxx //